 Paul Haig \ Biography

-Together with Orange Juice, Aztec Camera and The Go-Betweens, Josef K were one of the Postcard label's million dollar quartets, recording five smart singles and an album, The Only Fun In Town.
+Together with Orange Juice, Aztec Camera and The Go-Betweens, Josef K were one of several million dollar quartets on Postcard Records, recording five smart singles and an album, The Only Fun In Town.
 Touring the album during July and August of 1981, however, the band split after a final show in Glasgow.
-The exact reasons behind the split - principally the decision of frontman Paul Haig - remain obscure, although it would seem that a combination of too-great expectations, too-small financial returns, Haig's dislike of touring, and unspecified disagreements over future direction were to blame.
+A combination of too-great expectations, too-small financial returns, Haig's dislike of touring, and unspecified disagreements over future direction seem to have killed off the band named after the existential anti-hero of Franz Kafka's The Trial.
 Fancifully, Postcard boss Alan Horne pointed the finger of blame at the NME...
-Whatever the truth, one of the Great White Hopes of the post-punk had self-destructed after just one long player, thus fulfilling their own brash prophecy.
+Whatever the truth, one of the Great White Hopes of the post-punk had self-destructed after just one long player, in doing so fulfilling their own brash prophecy.

 It's a lofty ideal from which Haig, sometimes to his detriment, has never strayed.
-With Postcard disintegrating in the wake of the Jokay split, Haig opted to team up with stylish Belgian indie Les Disques du Crépuscule for mainstream solo releases, and also adopted the moniker Rhythm of Life for a variety of side-projects.
-These included two low-key 7" singles on tiny Rational Records (run by manager Allan Campbell), Soon being a collaboration with fellow Edinburgh musician Steven Harrison, while Uncle Sam was essentially a vanity record by Sebastian Horsley, infamous artist and bon viveur.
-Also via Rational, Haig released a cassette of bizarre home-recorded electronica titled Drama, featuring Kafka texts set to music, as well as an odd deconstruction of Josef K's Forever Drone.
-With just 700 copies manufactured collectors will be hard pressed to track down a copy today, though this minor DIY curiosity hardly counts as a debut album.
+With Postcard disintegrating in the wake of the Jokay split, Haig opted to team up with stylish Belgian indie Les Disques du Crépuscule for core solo releases, and also adopted the moniker Rhythm of Life for a variety of side-projects.
+These included two low-key 7" singles on tiny Rational Records (run by manager Allan Campbell), with Soon being a collaboration with fellow Edinburgh musician Steven Harrison, and Uncle Sam a vanity record by Sebastian Horsley, infamous artist and bon viveur.
+Also via Rational, Haig released a cassette of bizarre DIY electronica titled Drama, featuring Kafka texts set to music, as well as an odd deconstruction of Josef K's Forever Drone.
+With just 700 copies manufactured, collectors will be hard pressed to track down a copy today.

-The following month Haig elected to relocate to Brussels, there embarking on an intensive recording schedule at Little Big One studio, where The Only Fun In Town had been speedily recorded just a year earlier.
-These sessions yielded two self-produced singles, Running Away and Justice, although after just four months Haig grew tired of continental living and returned home to Edinburgh.
+The following month Haig relocated from his Edinburgh hometown to Brussels, embarking on an intensive recording schedule at Little Big One studio, where The Only Fun In Town had been speedily recorded just a year earlier.
+These sessions yielded two self-produced singles: Running Away, and Justice.
 A charming electropop cover of the Sly Stone classic, with backing vocals by labelmates Antena, Running Away (TWI 089) appeared in May and topped the UK indie chart, its success unhampered by the simultaneous release of a rival version by The Raincoats.